<<Previous | Story Intro | Return to Stories | Next >>

 A A A A A A

 Ryk'teal nearly panicked when he learned that Ba'al intended to speak to the prisoner.
 He'd given orders that no one other than he was to be allowed into the room.
 He searched his mind for an excuse.
 Found the only one that would buy him the time he needed.
 He closed the lid on the sarcophagus.
 He'd tell Ba'al that the prisoner had died.
 And was being reanimated.
 As severe as the injuries had been, it would be several hours before the prisoner would be awake, alive once again.
 Precious little time to find a man who was nearly dead, his mind broken from ker'nish'ta.
-But who'd somehow managed to get away from the wall of punishment, and disappear.
+But who had somehow managed to get away from the wall of punishment, and disappear.
 He tried to calm himself.
 There were few places the man could go; it was a ship, after all.
 He'd have to do an internal scan of the ship.
 Which would not be an easy feat.
 The Jaffa in charge of the scanners would most surely be curious as to the reason for such a scan.
 Such curiosity would lead to questions...whispers.
 Whispers which could be overheard by their master.
 And Ba'al must never know of the prisoner's escape.

 A A A A A A